alterasc/alterasc.github.io/docs/Classes.md

 `adb9e138bee9ecc4db246b64d563f900`
 `InvestigatorClass`

-### Necromancer

-The goddess of death gives power over her dominion as freely as Life brings hers into the world.
-Wizards and clerics, in particular, master the art of necromancy through the lens of their studies and their faith.
-Even druids, whose purpose is to maintain balance in the world, have necrolytes they rely on when it comes to communing with Death and her reapers.
-But what of those who draw their power directly from the goddess?
-Who do not merely worship her, but allow her will and her power to suffuse their very beings?
-These are the true necromancers, the dread followers of Death who carefully walk the line between the mortal concept of living and dead.
-They see beyond both into the churning heart of reality with the power to breed life and snuff it out in the blink of an eye.

-`d908dd701956b6f459b41256067d3758`
-`NecromancerClass`

 ### Ninja

 These shadowy killers are masters of infiltration, sabotage, and assassination, using a wide variety of weapons, practiced skills, and mystical powers to achieve their goals.